Strumenta/kolasu-languageserver-library/README.md

 To attach a debugger from `idea`, create a `Remote JVM Debug` debug configuration with the default configuration, but pointing to the port specified.

-Now, run the `launchVscodeExtension` task to open the editor and start the language server process.
+Now, run the `launchVscodeEditor` task to open the editor and start the language server process.
 While the editor is running, one can attach the debugger using the `idea` task and the execution will stop in the language server breakpoints.
 The debugger can be detached and reattached any number of times.